Rogue Trader Class Tier List (Patch 1.6)

 BExecutioner (Void Shadows)Warrior, Operative, or Bladedancer

 Grand Strategist (S).
 The top support payoff in the game.
 Its zone-based buffs enhance entire sections of the battlefield and the whole party at once, it acts first without condition, and it can hand extra turns to a psyker.
-Reached through entity:operative or entity:officer, which is the strongest argument for either Tier 1 pick.
+Reached through Operative or Officer, which is the strongest argument for either Tier 1 pick.

 Arch-Militant (S).
 The best endgame damage engine, full stop.
-Cycling between weapon types stacks entity:versatility, which roughly doubles your output once it is running.
-It pairs with any ranged or melee carry, and it is where the entity:argenta and entity:ulfar weapon-cycle builds live, covered in the soldier build guide.
-Gated by entity:warrior, entity:soldier, or entity:bladedancer.
+Cycling between weapon types stacks Versatility, which roughly doubles your output once it is running.
+It pairs with any ranged or melee carry, and it is where the Argenta and item:ulfar weapon-cycle builds live.
+Owlcat explicitly left it untouched in 1.6 to protect player investment.
+Gated by Warrior, Soldier, or Bladedancer.

 Master Tactician (A).
 Converts party momentum, which runs high in the mid and late game, into a large personal damage buff plus group attacks.
-Excellent on a damage companion like entity:cassia or entity:jae.
+Excellent on a damage companion like item:cassia or item:jae.
 Reached through Soldier, Officer, or Bladedancer.

 Bounty Hunter (A).
-Marks a target with Prey for big buffs and over-penetrating guaranteed crits, the backbone of the dedicated sniper build on entity:yrliet.
-It scales hard in larger fights.
+Marks a target with Prey for big buffs and over-penetrating guaranteed crits, the backbone of the dedicated sniper build on item:yrliet.
+It scales hard in larger fights and gains real value behind the buffed Operative line.
 Reached through Soldier or Operative.
+See our Sniper Build Guide for the full Prey setup.

 Vanguard (B).
 A retaliation tank that absorbs hits and punishes melee attackers near your allies.
 Solid defensive value, lower offensive ceiling.
 Gated by Warrior or Officer.

 Executioner (B, Void Shadows).
 A damage-over-time bruiser that the 1.5 resistance rework reined in, letting targets resist a share of its DoT procs.
-Strong, no longer dominant.
+Owlcat listed Bladedancer-Executioner among the builds it deliberately did not nerf in 1.6, so it holds its ground: strong, no longer the dominant pick it once was.
 Gated by Warrior, Operative, or Bladedancer.

-Origin matters far less than Archetype, but a few stand out. entity:sanctioned-psyker is the gate for every warp build, and it carries a lower chance to trigger psychic phenomena than the unsanctioned route, which makes it the safe way into Sanctic, Biomancy, or Telepathy.
-The entity:arbitrator origin from Lex Imperialis is the shield-and-shotgun control specialist and one of the routes into entity:overseer. entity:commissar pairs naturally with an entity:officer into entity:master-tactician hero for a classic command build.
+Origin matters far less than Archetype, but a few stand out. item:sanctioned-psyker is the gate for every warp build, and it carries a lower chance to trigger psychic phenomena than the unsanctioned route, which makes it the safe way into Sanctic, Biomancy, or Telepathy.
+The item:arbitrator origin from Lex Imperialis is the shield-and-shotgun control specialist and one of the routes into Overseer. item:commissar pairs naturally with an Officer into Master Tactician hero for a classic command build, and 1.6 sweetened it: Commissar morale and discipline no longer drain Momentum, so the command engine runs cleaner.
 Everything else is thematic flavor with niche stat bias, fine to pick on vibes once your Archetype plan is set.